anil-4-real/HallBooking_API/readme.md

     "price":"4500"
 }

-# send data like the following example to book a room
+# send data like the following example to book a room (time is in 24hour format, and only hour is needed)
 - {
     "roomId": 15,
     "customerName": "Anil Kumar MR",